 A second group at Rice has been using LoopTool, which applies program transformations such as loop blocking and unroll-and-jam based on directives manually inserted in the program text, to explore automatic selection of transformation parameters.
 This work has shown that direct search strategies can reduce the search and execute time needed to pretune a general application to reasonable levels without significant loss of performance.
 Both Rice projects were reported on in papers selected for presentation at the 2003 and 2004 LACSI Symposia.
+In addition, the LoopTool-based system has been extended to include not only cache blocking and register reuse enhancement, but also loop fusion, which is critical for Fortran 90 programs that use array syntax.
+The resulting tuning system has achieved significant improvements on a variety of codes, notably speeding up Sweep3D by a factor of 1.3 on an Alpha processor like the ones used in the ASC Q machines.

 The Tennessee group is extending the ATLAS work to more general component tuning while the UH effort has focused on automatic tuning of components of modest complexity that are decomposable in different ways, such as typical linear algebra library components.
 The technique has so far been applied to FFTs.
-FFTs on most data set sizes can be decomposed in several different ways that not only result in different number of arithmetic operations but more importantly in a range of opportunities to schedule sets of operations for maximum exploitation of the memory system as well as of functional units.
+FFTs on most data set sizes can be decomposed in several different ways that not only result in different numbers of arithmetic operations but more importantly in a range of opportunities to schedule sets of operations for maximum exploitation of the memory system as well as of functional units.
 The approach taken in exploiting the degrees of freedom in decomposition and scheduling has two phases: one carried out at library build time, one at run-time.
 At build time highly optimized "kernels" or subcomponents are created and their performance measured and entered into a data base.
-At run time when actual problem sizes and data allocation are known alternative decompositions down to the kernel level are evaluated for performance and an execution plan generated for a particular decomposition with a schedule that seeks to minimize execution time.
+At run time, when actual problem sizes and data allocation are known, alternative decompositions down to the kernel level are evaluated for performance and an execution plan is generated for a particular decomposition with a schedule that seeks to minimize execution time.
 Various strategies that trade off the number of options evaluated against the expected performance gain from evaluating additional options are currently being explored.
 Though the actual decompositions depend on the function to be performed, such as the FFT, the methodology used should apply to common mathematical operations that are decomposable.
-In carrying out this development we have created a toolbox which we call CodeLab that should enable us to apply the technique to other important functions in ASC codes with a more modest effort than the one we have devoted to this first application of the methodology.
-Our next intended target is support for codes using multigrid techniques.
+In carrying out this development, we have created a toolbox, which we call CodeLab, that should enable us to apply the technique to other important functions in ASC codes with a more modest effort than the one we have devoted to this first application of the methodology.
+The next intended target is support for codes using multigrid techniques.